loregamer/BG3DialogueFinder/README.md

 ### Database Creation and Accuracy

   Localization files are (mostly) referenced in english.loca along with the relevant subtitle.
 Accuracy for these should be 100%.
-The 5% or so that aren't referenced were run through Whisper AI Large model and then cleaned up manually.
+The 5% or so that aren't referenced were run through OpenAI Whisper Large model and then cleaned up manually.
 Character names were scraped from Pandora’s list of Voice UUIDs.

   SharedSounds was harder: